 Evora’s old town center is surrounded by medieval city walls.
-Inside the walls you’ll find white and yellow houses, cobblestone streets, several churches,a roman temple, a cathedral and sunny squares where you can indulge in sweet pastries such as the local favourite, Queijadas de Évora.
+Inside the walls. you’ll find white and yellow houses, cobblestone streets, several churches, a Roman temple, a cathedral, and sunny squares where you can indulge in sweet pastries such as the local favorite, Queijadas de Évora.

 The city’s most famous sight is the Chapel of Bones.
 This church is decorated from floor to ceiling with human bones and skulls.